Constructing sparsest $\ell$-hamiltonian saturated $k$-uniform hypergraphs for a wide range of $\ell$: Proof of Lemma .

 \subsection{Proof of Lemma \ref{pierwszy} -- the length of phantom $C$.}

-So far we have expressed the presumed hamiltonian $(\ell,k)$-cycle $C$ in the form \eqref{C-M} and set bounds on $m=|M|$ (see Claims \ref{cl1} and \ref{cl1b}).
-In order to take advantage of \eqref{VC}, we also need to estimate $\left|V(P_i')\right|$.
+So far we have expressed the presumed hamiltonian $(\ell,k)$-cycle $C$ in the form \eqref{C-M} and set bounds on $m=|M|$ (see Claims \ref{cl1} and \ref{cl1b}) { and on $|V(C)|$ (see \eqref{VC}).} In order to take advantage of \eqref{VC}, we also need to estimate $\left|V(P_i')\right|$.
 We do it separately for nice and problematic paths.
 Recall Definition \ref{defniu} of function $\nu$ from Section \ref{fniu}.

 \begin{cl} If $P_i$ is nice, then for some $j:=j_i\in[n]$,